3amr7ussein/express-pg-template/README.md

-## This is a started Express-Postgres-Typescript-Jasmin project
+## This is a started Express-Postgres-Typescript-Jasmine project

 ### Installation

-1- run npx express-postgres-typescript-template <project_name>
+1- run npx template-express-pg-ts <project_name>

 2- cd <project_name>